 If your kids like making simple projects like this they’ll love our homeamde noise (fart) putty!

 The boys are at scout camp all week so it’s just me and the girls all afternoon while the baby naps.
 My girls

 love watching are obsessed with watching kids craft videos on Youtube.
 There are so many projects on our to-do list and we decided to give these DIY jelly soap try.
-The best part was that we already had all of the ingredients!
+We blended a few different methods and were happy with the results!
+The best part was that we already had all of the ingredients.
 We’ve now made this soap a couple of times and found that by adding an extra packet of unflavored gelatin, that the soap is a bit more sturdy.
 You can make it with one envelope, but if you have two go ahead and use both!
 Here is our adaptation.